 Track comments of influencers

-There are some of the bloggers who drive good traffic, by leaving comments strategically on some of the popular blogs.
+There are some bloggers who drive good traffic by leaving comments strategically on some of the popular blogs.

 “Akshay Hallur recently posted” OR “Akshay Hallur says” OR “Akshay Hallur” + “Leave a reply”

-Whenever the new comment is made, you’ll receive an alert.
+Whenever a new comment is made, you’ll receive an alert.

 Set alerts for competitor names

-Setting a name of competitors is like spying on them.
+Setting the name of competitors is like spying on them.